loading spinner

 B,L,D

-Breakfast: At hotel
+Breakfast: At the hotel.

 Morning: Orientation.
 The Group Leader will greet everyone and review the up-to-date program schedule, discuss roles and responsibilities, logistics, safety guidelines, emergency procedures, and answer questions.
 We will review COVID-19 protocols and will adhere to applicable requirements and guidelines throughout the program.
 We will learn from a series of local experts who will give lectures and lead field trips.
 Meals will primarily be served at hotels and local restaurants with some picnic lunches and some meals on your own to explore local fare and venues of your choice.
 Travel and transfers will be via bus, motorcoach, and/or van depending on local conditions and schedules at the time of the program.
 Periods in the schedule designated as “Free time” and “At leisure” offer opportunities to do what you like and make your experience even more meaningful and memorable according to your personal preferences.
 The Group Leader will be happy to offer suggestions.
 Program activities, schedules, personnel, and indicated distances or times may change due to local circumstances/current conditions.
 In the event of changes, we will alert you as quickly as possible.
 Thank you for your understanding.
 Next, we’ll put on our bathing suits and go on a short walk to the beach for instructions from Waikiki’s highly trained surf instructors.
 We’ll practice popular local beach activities including surfing and outrigger canoe wave-riding.
+No experience necessary or expected.
+Great fun for grandparents and kids alike!

-Lunch: At a local restaurant
+Lunch: At a local restaurant.

 Afternoon: At leisure to explore Waikiki or relax at the beach.

-Dinner: At a local restaurant
+Dinner: At a local restaurant.

 Evening: At leisure.